mendesbarreto/mendesbarreto/CV.md

 * Led a 9-engineer team in the development and scaling of complex applications.
 * Spearheaded a full-stack migration from AWS to Google Cloud, achieving an **20%** reduction in infrastructure costs.
 * Led and directly contributed to a full platform re-architecture, improving developer experience (DX) and user engagement (UX) to successfully drive the company to product-market fit.
+* Introduced trunk-based development to the team, reducing gitflow overhead and significantly improving feature lead time.
 * Pioneered a new 1:1 methodology that leveraged AI-powered summaries to create a searchable, data-driven history of discussions, goals, and team progress.
 * Led and directly contributed to the re-architecture of all CI/CD pipelines (frontend, backend, testing), cutting total build and deploy time from 50 minutes to **7 minutes**.
 * Increased team productivity by **550%** by optimizing development processes, cutting the average feature lead time from 13 weeks to 2 weeks.